SteveUseful/ShopifyExampleDevDoc/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 EOF
 ```

-## Step 2: Apply ConfigMap and Manifest
+### Step 2: Apply ConfigMap and Manifest

-With the ConfigMap created, it’s time to apply it to your Kubernetes cluster and deploy a Redis Pod configured to use this ConfigMap.
+After defining the 'ConfigMap', apply it to your Kubernetes cluster, and deploy a 'Redis Pod' configured to use it.

 **Terminal**
 ```shell